andikadibyaa/TUGAS-AKHIR/README.md

 ## 📊 Performance

-- **Real-time Processing**: ~30 FPS pada hardware modern
+- **Real-time Processing**: ~30 FPS on modern hardware
-- **Model Accuracy**: >90% pada kondisi pencahayaan optimal
+- **Model Accuracy**: >90% under optimal lighting conditions
-- **Response Time**: <100ms untuk deteksi per frame
+- **Response Time**: <100ms for per-frame detection
-- **Memory Usage**: ~500MB RAM untuk model dan processing
+- **Memory Usage**: ~500MB RAM for model and processing

 ## 🔒 Privacy & Security

-- **Data Privacy**: Tidak ada data video yang disimpan di server
+- **Data Privacy**: No video data stored on server
-- **Local Processing**: Semua pemrosesan dilakukan di perangkat pengguna
+- **Local Processing**: All processing done on user's device
-- **Secure Communication**: HTTPS untuk semua komunikasi
+- **Secure Communication**: HTTPS for all communications
-- **No Tracking**: Tidak ada pelacakan pengguna atau data analytics
+- **No Tracking**: No user tracking or data analytics

 ## 🤝 Contributing

-Kontribusi sangat diterima!
-Silakan:
+Contributions are welcome!
+Please:

-1. Fork repository
+1. Fork the repository
-2. Buat feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit perubahan (`git commit -m 'Add amazing feature'`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push ke branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Buat Pull Request
+5. Create a Pull Request

 ### Development Guidelines
-- Ikuti TypeScript strict mode
+- Follow TypeScript strict mode
-- Gunakan ESLint dan Prettier
+- Use ESLint and Prettier
-- Tulis unit tests untuk fitur baru
+- Write unit tests for new features
-- Update dokumentasi jika diperlukan
+- Update documentation when needed

 ## 📝 License